raviumadi/biosonix/index.markdown

 layout: default
 ---
-<p style="text-align: justify;">Welcome to <strong>BioSoniX Blogs </strong>.
-Here you will find posts and articles on all aspects of my interests in bioacousics, animal behaviour, technology, and a load of technical stuff.
-Here are the latest posts.
+<p style="text-align: justify;">Welcome to <strong>BioSonix Blogs </strong>.
+Here you will find posts and articles on my various research interests including bioacoustics, animal behaviour, audio, electronics, signal processing, and a load of technical stuff. <br> Here are the latest posts.
 For individual categories, browse the menu. </p>
 <hr class="bottom-line">

 {% include latest_posts.html %}